How to Storyboard a Music Video (+ Free Music Video Storyboard Template)

 A music video storyboard is a detailed breakdown of your music video, containing the sequence of shots to film in chronological order.
-In this guide, we cover exactly how to create a storyboard for your video.
+In this guide, we cover exactly how to create a storyboard for your video plus include a free music video planning template example.
 We’ll also cover why you should create one; and, additionally, we provide a detailed breakdown of a popular music video.

-How do you make a music video plan?
+How to storyboard a music video?
 Knowing how to make a music video is one of the most important aspects when it comes to being successful as an artist.
 Understanding how to make a plan for a video is tough, but we have some tips to help you find out the best ways to make a music video.

 Storyboard for music video: If you don’t know how to utilise a storyboard for your music videos, you’re going to struggle to make one that flows.
 Below are some of the best ideas for how you can create great videos.

 How to make a music video as a singer

 Music videos – making a music video: After you have recorded your music professionally, and your fan base is building nicely, the next logical step would be to make a music video to accompany the strongest song you have.

 However, make sure the timing is right and ask yourself what you want to achieve by doing the music video.

 Once agreed it’s the next logical step chose the song you want to use, there are some things you need to decide on first before putting the wheels in motion:

 - Know your song inside out!
 What emotions and feelings does the song bring out when you listen to it?
 Is there a story in the lyrics that would play out well in the music video?
 Is the song upbeat, or a slow ballad?
 Once you have established these facts, you can brainstorm ideas for the narrative of the music video.